-A chronological review of the major archaeological cultures in sub-Saharan Africa.
-The archaeological evidence for the evolution of man and his culture in Africa will be presented in a conjunctive approach.
+Aboriginal and mixed cultures of Mexico and Central America in Colonial and recent epochs.
+Aftermath of Conquest and exploitation.
+578. (183.)
+Post-Pleistocene Archaeology of Europe (3) Prerequisites: Anthropology 101 and 102 or 400A and 400B.
+Culture change in the area from Ireland eastwards to European Russia in the time period from the initial Holocene hunter-gatherer-fisher adaptations and domestication of plants and animals through 579.
+(184.)
+Archaeology of Africa (3) Prerequisites: Anthropology 101 and 102 or 400A and 400B.
+Culture change in the regions of northern Africa and sub-Saharan Africa beginning with the first evidence of hominid activity through ethnohistorically known societies.
 580. (189.)
-Topics in Arctic Anthropology (3) Prerequisites: Anthropology 100 or 101 and consent of instructor.
-Discussion of selected areas, periods or problems in the context of broad considerations of prehistoric, historic or contemporary cultural development and human ecology throughout the arctic and subarctic regions.
-581. (190.)
-Archaeology of East Asia (3) Prerequisite: Anthropology 100 or 400A.
+Topics in Arctic Anthropology (3) Prerequisites: Anthropology 101 or 102 and consent of instructor.
+Discussion of selected areas, periods or problems in the context of broad considerations of prehistoric, historic or contemporary cultural development and human ecology throughout the arctic 581.
+(190.)
+Archaeology of East Asia and Oceania (3) Prerequisites: Anthropology 101 and 102 or 400A and 400B.
+Culture change in the areas of China, Siberia, southeast Asia, Australia, Japan and Oceania beginning with the first evidence of hominid activity through ethnohistorically known societies.
+GRADUATE COURSES 600.

-A chronological review of prehistoric cultural development and human ecology in East Asia.
-68 / Anthropology GRADUATE COURSES 600.
 (200.)
 Seminar (3) An intensive study in advanced anthropology, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 601. (201.)
-Seminar in Physical Anthropology (3) Prerequisites: Anthropology 100 or 400A and 12 upper division units in anthropology.
+Seminar in Physical Anthropology (3) HOMA I BRAT LARTS AT 32-34 Prerequisites: Anthropology 101 or 400A and 12 upper division units in anthropology.
 History and theory in physical anthropology stressing the significant literature on such topics as functional anatomy, human paleontology, population genetics, and primatology.
 602. (202.)
-Seminar in Archaeology (3) Prerequisites: Anthropology 100 or 400A and 12 upper division units in anthropology.
+Seminar in Archaeology (3) Prerequisites: Anthropology 101 or 400A and 12 upper division units in anthropology.
 History and theory in archaeological data collection, analysis, and interpretation.
 603. (203.)
-Seminar in Ethnology (3) Prerequisites: Anthropology 101 or 400B and 12 upper division units in anthropology.
+Seminar in Ethnology (3) Prerequisites: Anthropology 102 or 400B and 12 upper division units in anthropology.
 History and theory in ethnology stressing the significant literature on such topics as cross-cultural comparison, structural-functional analysis and description, personality and culture, and sociocultural change.
 604. (204.)
 Seminar in Linguistics (3) Prerequisites: Anthropology 304 or 510 and 12 upper division units in anthropology.
 History and theory of linguistics stressing the significant literature on such topics as cultural cognition, descriptive linguistics, lexicostatistics, and transformational analysis.
 620. (220.)
 Seminar in Regional Anthropology (3) Prerequisite: Twelve upper division units in anthropology.
 Study of a major world region such as Africa, the Arctic, East Asia, Europe, Latin America, the Middle East, North America, Oceania, or South Asia.
-Maximum credit six units applicable on a 621.
-(221.)
-Seminar in Topical Anthropology (3) Prerequisite: Twelve upper division units in anthropology, Study of a major subdiscipline such as Political Anthropology, Economic Anthropology, Social Anthropology, Psychological Anthropology, Cultural Ecology, Applied Anthropology, Race and Variation, or Environmental Archaeology.
+Maximum credit six units applicable on a master's degree.
+621. (221.)
+Seminar in Topical Anthropology (3) Prerequisite: Twelve upper division units in anthropology.
+Study of a major subdiscipline such as Political Anthropology, Economic Anthropology, Social Anthropology, Psychological Anthropology, Cultural Ecology, Applied Anthropology, Race and Variation, or Environmental Archaeology.
 Maximum credit six units applicable on a master's degree.
 630. (222.)
 Seminar in Historical Linguistics (3) Prerequisite: Anthropology 304 or 511.